-No U-turns for Any Indian Policies-President Jerry Ford to Continue Nixon Indian Programs
+No U-turns for Any Indian Policies-

+President Jerry Ford to Continue Nixon Indian Programs

-By RICHARD LA COURSE
+By RICHARD LA COURSE WASHINGTON, D.C.

-WASHINGTON, D.C. - (AIPA) - Gerald Rudolph Ford Jr., who on Aug.
+(AIPA) - Gerald Rudolph Ford Jr., who on Aug.
 9 was sworn in as President of the United States, "won't take any U-turns for any Indian policies" but will continue the Indian policies of his predecessor, Richard M. Nixon, according to a White House staffer who met recently with him.

-Bradley Patterson Jr., who met with Ford in February of this year on Indian policy mat-ters personally, gave this assess-ment to AIPA.
+Bradley Patterson Jr., who met with Ford in February of this year on Indian policy matters personally, gave this assessment to AIPA:

-"He is forthright and inter-ested and progressive in Indian affairs.
+"He is forthright and interested and progressive in Indian affairs.
 Indian people can look forward under Mr. Ford to the same kind - and more of the same kind - of serious interest and concern.
 There's no question of any diversion.
 We'll continue on the same track.
-There won't any U-turn for any Indian policies
+There won't be any U-turn for any Indian policies."

-If President Ford's Indian policies do continue those of Nixon, there will nevertheless be new faces and new top level personnel in the White House itself
+If President Ford's Indian policies do continue those of Nixon, there will nevertheless be new faces and new top level personnel in the White House ment matters had reached their conclusion so that his children could begin the fall school term in September in their home town of New York.

-AIPA has learned that Leonard Garment, Nixon's special counsel on minority affairs and the arts, and thus the topmost Indian affairs official in the White House under Nixon, had made known his intention to that he would leave the Nixon White House as soon as impeach-
+AIPA has learned that Leonard Garment, Nixon's special counsel on minority affairs and the arts, and thus the topmost Indian affairs official in the White House under Nixon, had made known his intention to Nixon that he would leave the White House as soon as impeach-